 Fourth Wednesday of each month—Cafe Alma, 528 University Ave.
 S.E., Minneapolis

-To learn more about University District Intiatives, email Merrie Benasutti, Community Partnerships Coordinator.
+To learn more about University District Intiatives, email Merrie Benasutti, Coordinator for Community Partnerships.